Welcome to the website of the American Society of Trace Evidence Examiners (ASTEE)

-We are a relatively young professional organization, entering our fifth year, composed of over 350 professionals in the field of trace evidence.
+We are a relatively young professional organization, having been founded in 2009, and composed of over 350 professionals in the field of trace evidence.
 Our members include students, professors, forensic practitioners, and more.
 Despite our name, our membership includes representatives from a number of different countries.

 Our objectives, as stated in our bylaws, are as follows:

 1. Encourage the exchange and dissemination of ideas and information within the field of trace evidence through improving contacts between persons and laboratories engaged in trace evidence analysis.